ShakyFoundation/Axiom-of-Finite-Bounds/README.md

 **What is and isn't up for debate:**

-The foundational commitment — that infinity is a metatheoretic constraint rather than an internal object, and that every set has finite cardinality bounded by some ordinal — is the axiom.
+The foundational commitment — that every set has finite cardinality bounded by some metatheoretic ordinal, and that no completed infinite totality exists — is the axiom.
 It is not up for debate in pull requests.
 Everything built on top of it is.

 **Welcome contributions:**